DanielMichalski/spring-boot-java-swing-reservations/README.md

 Spring Boot Swing Reservations
 ---------------------------------------------

-This project is Spring Boot + JPA/Hibernate Swing application.
+This project is a Spring Boot + JPA/Hibernate Swing application.

 It contains some useful configuration things: